You’ve been hitting the gym, drinking your whey protein shakes, but you’re not noticing growth. There are a few factors that could be at play here.

 Most protein powders are anywhere between 160-300 calories per serving (depending on if you’re single or double scooping).
 This is good for people who need to supplement their diet with protein but are also trying to either lose weight or just get more tone in their physique.

-However, if you’re trying to pack on mass, something a higher in calories is more desirable.
+However, if you’re trying to pack on mass, something higher in calories is more desirable.
 This is why mass gainers contain around 800-1300 calories per serving.
 One or two scoops of a gainer complex per day can seriously supplement your macronutrient and caloric intake to help transform your body from skinny to ripped.
 Take a look at Zac Efron’s ridiculous transformation below.

 When To Use Mass Gainer